 This year, take some time to attend one (or all!) of Cincinnati’s famous Oktoberfests and learn about the area’s rich German history!
 And, while you’re at it, enjoy some great food and beer!
 Here are Jungle Jim’s, we’ve also got some exciting Oktoberfest events in the works, including specially themed Pint Nights.
 We also carry the largest selection of specialty German foods in the area, and we make from-scratch German desserts in our bakery year-round!
 Stop by to shop your favorite German foods all month long and after the festivals are over!

 Discoveries at the Jungle

 So what is “Discoveries at the Jungle”?
 It’s our way to show you some of coolest, wildest, and most interesting foods from around Jungle Jim's!
-Each month, we curate a special selection of over 50 items from throughout the Jungle that we think you'll love!
-We have a dedicated space in each of our stores where you can find our featured products, plus, we have have a wide range of information on our website about each month’s theme.
+Each month, we curate a special selection of items from throughout the Jungle that we think you'll love!
+We have a dedicated space in each of our stores where you can find our featured products, plus, we have a wide range of information on our website about each month’s theme.
 We can’t wait for you try this month’s Discoveries!

 Take a look at our past Discoveries at the Jungle!
 From mint, barbecue, and even Holland-themed collections, we have it all!
 You never know what food could be your new obsession, but whatever it is, we're guaranteed to have it here at Jungle Jim's.